 One of the most intimidating parts of pickleball for many new players is the “fast game”.
 For many beginner pickleball players, the sport consists of a mostly slow, dink shots and a control game and many points are won a slow volley.
 When new players come up against more aggressive advanced players, the fast game can throw them off and leave them wondering what to do.

-Understanding the natural flow of a more advanced picklegame can help you with your fast game strategy.
+Understanding the natural flow of a more advanced pickleball game can help you with your fast game strategy.
 If you are not strong at the fast game, patience is your ally.

-Wait until you have a good opportunity to take the upper hand in the point but once you commit to the fast game, make sure your first shot is very solid.
+Wait until you have a good opportunity to take the upper hand in the point but once you commit to the fast game and most important: make sure your first shot is very solid.

-Most common progression ending in Fast Pickleball Game has these 4 phases:
+The common progression of a rally ended in a fast pickleball game has these 4 phases:

 Often times, once both teams have established position at the kitchen line, a long volley exchange ensues -mostly of of slow dinking which later progresses to the fast game (often after a shot is hit too high by one of the teams).

-Don't leave big gaps between you and your partner.
+Do NOT leave big gaps between you and your partner.
 You need to move in sync with your partner (imagine there is an 8-10 foot rope connecting the two of you and move in tandem maintaining a small enough gap between you to hit ball within one lateral step and an easy reach of your paddle.
+See our 7 Beginners Tips for more on this.

 Keep your paddle up and in “ready position”!